-Utilization of transmission electron microscope for the following week is reservable from 10 am on every Thursdays in room 105 in the 2nd Building.
+Utilization of transmission electron microscope is reservable from 10 am on every Thursdays in room 105 in the 2nd Building.

 - Utilizing JEM-ARM200F is not reservable by accessing to CAC Web System. - (a) Request Measurement - Please feel free to discuss measurement and preparation method for samples.
-Please come in Room 105 (Sample Preparation Room) in the 2nd Building. - (b) Self Measurement - Fulfill the both following requirements; utilization experience of any electron microscopes and permission by a CAC staff (Ishibashi). - (c) Sample preparation - A lecture on the sample preparation is held if needed.
+Please come in Room 105 (Sample Preparation Room) in the 2nd Building. - (b) Self Measurement - Fulfill the both following requirements; utilization experience of any electron microscopes and permission by a CAC staff . - (c) Sample preparation - A lecture on the sample preparation is held if needed.